 Remember, this takes practice.
 You cannot get frustrated and give up when it becomes difficult or tedious.

-There are always behind the scenes to art, and this art is no different.
+There are always behind-the-scenes to art, and this art is no different.
 You are the behind-the-scenes artist in these moments.
 So practice and hone your art.
-Find things that inspire you and film them, edit them, show them, repeat.
+Find things that inspire you and film them, edit them, show them, and repeat.

 Michael Jordan carried a basketball around with him all day, every day, even as a teenager.
 He played every single day after school and on weekends.
 Get the point?
 I think you do.